 While in town, John is regularly spotted doing mundane things, enjoying roller coasters with friends at Six Flags and eattending parties and dining on Sushi at Umi.
 The owner of Buckhead Diner, Gerry Klaskala, once sent a waiter out to buy three different kinds of whole-wheat bread when he heard that John had a reservation.

-John was the inaugural performer at Philips Arena in 1999 and has held subsequent concerts at the Arena.
+John was the inaugural performer at State Farm Arena in 1999 and has held subsequent concerts at the Arena.
 Between 1989 and 1999 John was often found in Tower Records in Buckhead early on Tuesday mornings.
 He always stopped in on new album release day to purchase multiple copies of the new releases.
 Joi Chesnut, buyer for the now closed shop, said that he came in early to avoid crowds but that he was always welcoming to fans, signing autographs and taking photos.

-Recently, John visited with rapper Young Thug in his Park Place apartment.
+In recent years, John visited with rapper Young Thug in his Park Place apartment.
 The musicians share a mutual admiration and the rapper was sharing his new song, “Rocket Man,” with the Rocket Man himself.

 John’s Instagram Post – Taken inside his Buckhead penthouse

 Want to learn more about how Buckhead attracts such notable figures?